Polycystic ovary syndrome (PCOS)

 Complications

-Complications of PCOS can include:
+Complications of polycystic ovary syndrome (PCOS) can include:

-- Depression, anxiety and eating disorders
+- Mental health issues.
+Depression, anxiety and eating disorders can happen with PCOS.

 Diagnosis

-Your health care provider might then recommend:
+Your healthcare professional might then recommend:

-- Regular checks of blood pressure, glucose tolerance, and cholesterol and triglyceride levels
+- Regular checks of blood pressure, glucose tolerance, and cholesterol and triglyceride levels.

-- Screening for depression and anxiety
+- Screening for depression and anxiety.

-- Screening for obstructive sleep apnea
+- Screening for obstructive sleep apnea.

 Treatment